Photo by Innerbody Research

 Special Offer from Thesis: 10% OFF your first order with code INNERBODY

-Quite possibly the best part of using Thesis’ is that you can easily toggle caffeine on or off with any formula.
+Quite possibly, the best part of using Thesis’ is that you can easily toggle caffeine on or off with any formula.
 Other companies either don’t offer a stimulant-free option or have a different formula that may not be as effective.
 Thesis simply lets you order any of their formulas without stimulant ingredients included.
 Our testers did find that caffeine enhanced the effects, so if you aren’t sensitive to caffeine or are looking for the biggest boost, we still recommend going with the caffeinated form.
-Plus, if you decide later that you don’t want to take caffeine, Thesis keeps each caffeine pill as a separate capsule (the smallest white capsule in each packet), so you can easily ditch it.
+Plus, if you decide later that you don’t want to take caffeine, Thesis keeps each caffeine pill as a separate capsule (the smallest white capsule in each packet) so you can easily ditch it.

 Thesis also provides wellness coaching to all subscribers, so you can get the most out of your nootropics and find new ways to improve your life and your brain.

-Thesis has a particularly unique structure.
+Thesis has a particularly unique ordering structure.
 If it’s your first time ordering from them, you’ll have to take a quiz to identify what formulas might fit your needs best.
 Since nootropics can be such a dense, confusing industry to navigate, it’s a definite plus that Thesis helps you select what might work best for you based on real cognitive testing measures and lets you try more than one formula at once (since a test can only reveal so much).
 Those are two big benefits you won’t find with any other nootropic.

 Whether you stick with the starter kit or customize your order, the prices for a 28-day supply remain the same: